twhoekstra/BMP_Exercise3_final/README.md

 ## A couple useful pieces of information:

 - The main program is called "Exercise3_final.java" and can be found in BMP_Exercise3_final/NanoProg/nanocourse/Exercise3_final.java or by clicking the [on this link!](/NanoProg/nanocourse/Exercise3_final.java)
+- Cells are the most important object on screen, the code for these is [here!](/NanoProg/nanocourse/Cell.java)
+- Morphogens also play an essential role.
+Their program can be found [here!](/NanoProg/nanocourse/Morphogen.java)

 ## Background reading, from the original assignment: